bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_3.md

 -|-|-
 economic| 35.22 | 29.76
 conservative | 54.28 | 53.13

+As seen from the table, the error is quite high, but the positive drift suggests `estimatesmartfee` prefers to overestimate to avoid transactions not confirming.

 As we said in the introduction, network traffic is correlated with time and we have the timestamp of when the transaction has been first seen, however a ML model doesn't like plain numbers too much, but it behaves better with "number that repeats", like categories, so we are converting the timestamp in `day_of_week` a number from 0 to 6, and `hours` a number from 0 to 24.